tomondre/via-university-college/Sem07/MAL1/Assignment01/README.md

 pre-processing step to ensure the `GaussianNB` has a good performance.

 # Algorithms
-There have been two algorithms used in the assignment - `GaussianNB` and `KNN`.
+Two algorithms have been used in the assignment - `GaussianNB` and `KNN`.
 The problem that the algorithms are solving is the classification of listing into `affordable` or `expensive` Reason for choosing the two algorithms are:
 * `GaussianNB`: Often used for classification tasks with high-dimensional data.
 In the case of our assignment, the dataset has